On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Detailed Design

 \subsection{Chunked Execution}

+Monolithic forwarding incurs the challenge of the memory explosion of the intermediate tensor.
+Consolidating all candidates inflates intermediate tensor sizes proportionally.
+For 60 candidates with 512-token sequences on a 0.6\,B model, intermediate tensors per layer increase peak memory by 473\,MB (see \autoref{fig:ablation_memory_latency}), which can cause out-of-memory issues on devices with strict memory constraints.
+This tension between the batch size needed for I/O overlap and the memory constraints of edge platforms must be carefully balanced.

-To solve the challenge of the memory explosion of the intermediate tensor caused by the monolithic batch, we propose chunked execution.
+To solve this challenge, we propose chunked execution.
 Our key observation is that I/O overlapping only depends on the total computation time of a layer, not necessitating executing all computations simultaneously.
 Thus, we split the monolithic batch into chunks, maintaining I/O overlap while keeping only one chunk's intermediate tensors in memory, reducing peak memory usage.

 As shown in~\autoref{fig:design-chunked-execution}, the layer's forward pass is executed sequentially on these chunks.
 Through this approach, we only need to allocate memory for the intermediate tensors of a single chunk and the hidden states of all chunks.
-This maintains minimal memory footprint compared to processing the monolithic batch at one.
+This maintains minimal memory footprint compared to processing the monolithic batch at once.
 Notably, to fully exploit hardware computational capabilities, the chunk size has a lower bound.
 We dynamically determine the optimal chunk size considering device compute capability, model size, and input sequence length.

 While chunked execution effectively manages intermediate tensors, the aggregated hidden states can become a memory bottleneck when candidate number scales.
 To address this, we support dynamic offloading of the hidden states.
 In the lower part of~\autoref{fig:design-chunked-execution}, while computing the current chunk, we concurrently offload the completed hidden states from the previous chunk and prefetch the hidden states needed for the next chunk.
-This approach ensure at most three chunks reside in memory: one being computed, one being offloading, and one being prefetched.
+This approach ensures at most three chunks reside in memory: one being computed, one being offloading, and one being prefetched.
 By bounding the memory footprint required for hidden states, we enable the scalability with massive candidates.